JetBrains/kotlin-web-site/pages/docs/reference/inline-classes.md

 ## Representation

-In the generated code Kotlin compiler keeps a *wrapper* for each inline class.
-Inline classes instances can be represented at runtime either as wrappers or underlying type.
-This is similar to how `Int` can be [represented](basic-types.html#representation) either as primitive `int` or wrapper `Integer`.
+In generated code, the Kotlin compiler keeps a *wrapper* for each inline class.
+Inline classes instances can be represented at runtime either as wrappers or the underlying type.
+This is similar to how `Int` can be [represented](basic-types.html#representation) either as a primitive `int` or the wrapper `Integer`.

-Kotlin compiler will prefer using underlying types instead of wrappers to produce most performant and optimized code, but sometimes it is necessary to keep wrappers around.
-Rule of thumb: inline class is boxed whenever it is used as another type.
+The Kotlin compiler will prefer using underlying types instead of wrappers to produce the most performant and optimized code.
+However, sometimes it is necessary to keep wrappers around.
+The rule of thumb is, inline classes are boxed whenever they are used as another type.

 <div class="sample" markdown="1" theme="idea" data-highlight-only>